minitauros/go-concurrency-training/course/2_channels/README.md

 go func() {
     // This line will block until someone starts reading the channel, but since it is in a goroutine, which is sort
 	// of a separate process, the program will not panic and the main program will not be blocked - only this goroutine
-	// will be blocked, until the channel is read from. ch <- 1
+	// will be blocked, until the channel is read from.
+Then the goroutine function finishes and the goroutine is
+	// cleaned up.
+    ch <- 1
 }()